Chao-Xi/jxperfbook/docs/2025/0intro.md

 ### Quick version

 I’m Jacob.
-I graduated from Stevens Institute of technology in Hoboken New Jersey.
+I graduated from Stevens Institute of technology in Hoboken New Jersey US.
 And got my master’s degree of Computer Science.
 My major was data science and data system.

-After I graduated, I took a contract job in startup company named Wrevel in New York city, working as backend developer to build the company website with PHP and MYSQL database.
+After I graduated, I took a job in startup company named Wrevel in New York city, working as backend developer to build the company website with PHP and MYSQL database.

 And then after one year, I finished my project and made my decision to came back to Shanghai and working as DevOps engineer in Blackboard.
 The Blackboard is a company which provides online teaching and learning SAAS system for universities and companies

-**My projects mainly include migrating the old CI/CD tool jenkins servers and jobs from on-premsie servers lab to AWS cloud**.
+**My projects mainly include migrating the old CI/CD tool jenkins servers and jobs from on-premsie servers lab to AWS cloud** including AWS infrastructure and jenkins servers build with AWS Cloudformation and ansible playbook.
+Move jenkins master from servers to Docker, design and built new pipeline jobs to replace old multi-branch and free-style jobs, convert all old and manually created jenkins jobs to groovy and script code.

 **After that I landed my new opportunity in SAP Jam and Workzone team and working as Senior DevOps engineer.**

+Our application is build with ruby on rails in Docker, besides writing code and operate our DCs with Chef-solo.
 My most important project is build our Jam application with Kubernetes on AWS and Azure from scratch and convert part of monolithic services to micro service.

-**When I was wokring new Product called DWZ(Digital Work ZONE).
-And also trying to move part of our service components from **Self maintenance service** to SAP BTP platform.**
+The whole procedures like, containerize our infrastructure components like Elasticsearch, RabbitMQ and Haproxy etc. Set up Kubernetes Cluster on Azure via AKS and on AWS with EKS with Terraform Code.
+Build out Cloud Infrastructure like CDN, S3(Storage account), RDS MySQL, Aurora, or Azure DBs and VNet with Terraform code.

+Use HELM Chart and kustomise, with GitOps way and ArgoCD as CD tool to deploy all  components into Kubernetes Cluster.Use SealedSecret and ArgoCD to encrypt and deploy encrypted secrets

+Monitor Cluster with Prometheus Operator, writing or own ServiceMonitor and Metrics / Exporter and AlertManger to help us collect data from a variety of sources and report alert.

+Get application logs by EFK.
+And I also enabled Service Mesh inside the cluster.
+Install Istio and enable envoy sidecar inject in our main namespace and track the network tracing with Kiali & Jaeger and enable mutual X509 TLS service call from internal and external.

-And In UBS, I worked in two branch companies.
-I worked in AM(Assesst management) team firstly, I mainly work as Cloud archiect, work with Wind infra team and Microsoft team.
+And In UBS Shanghai I worked in AM(Assesst management) team firstly, I mainly work as Cloud archiect, work with Wind infra team and Microsoft team.
 Design and setup the hybrid cloud infra for the WIND market data service which helps onboard the service on Azure public cloud as upstram data resource and send the data to on-premise downstream AM trading system.

-And working as Project manager, work with different teams like infra T, db T and network T, successfully finish AM new data center buildout.

-Besides of this I also worked with AM Traders to finish a project called Transaction Cost Analysis (TCA) which can show best execution has been achieved for a set of orders over , disigned for Trader performance evalutation.
-I start this project from business analysis, arch design, avaialability accessment to impelmentation in Prod environment.

-And after that, I was internal transfered to Global Investmen bank research team as Senior Devops Engineer.
+And after that, I was internal transfered to Global IB research team as Senior Devops Engineer.

 Worked with global team to migrate global research analyst platform to China region mainly like, setup on-premise datacenter for different envionments with new designed Gilab-CI as CI pipeline and designed new puppet modules as CD pipeline.
 To automate all buildout step to avoid any manual jobs

 And aprart from this project.
 And now I'm work in gobal team to manage and operate the global systems.
 Like helped and setup OpenAI service in Azure cloud with terraform code, Azure Devops pipeline to automate the setup process.

+Recently I completed one PWM project with Vault, Azure AD and PWM API to help automate password rotation process to replace any manual jobs to rotate account password in yearly basis

 And right now I'm working with Micsoft azure team to build out Azure congnitive AI translate service in HCI AKS cluster for Chinese-Eng translate servicefor China analyst